Switch (2018 manga): Publication

 Switch, written and illustrated by Atsushi Namikiri, was serialized in Shogakukan's Weekly Shōnen Sunday from April 11, 2018, to May 12, 2021.
 Shogakukan collected its chapters in fifteen tankōbon volumes, released from November 16, 2018, to July 16, 2021.

-Volume list
+Volumes

 Reception

 Switch was one of the Top 3 Sports Manga Series of the "Nationwide Bookstore Employees' Recommended Comics of 2020" by Honya Club.